brianalbert7/Railway-Booking/README.md

 # Railway-Booking
 A web application for a railroad company made with HTML, CSS, JavaScript, mySQL, and Java.

+Database is made from Amazon's RDS.
+Application ran on Amazon's EC2, that had tomcat installed.

 Members: Brian Albert, Alessandro De Marchi-Blumstein, Nicole De Oliveira, Alden Lu

 Contributions: